The Prostate Gland: A Source of Pain and Pleasure

 The prostate gland is a walnut sized organ located at the opening of the bladder and contains a hole through which urine passes to the outside of the body through the urethra.
 The prostate gland functions to produce the nutrient fluid that is added to the sperm at the time of ejaculation.
 This article will discuss the diagnosis and management of benign enlargement of the prostate gland.

 The diagnosis of benign enlargement of the prostate gland is made by the history of progressive difficulty with urination and the physical examination.
 This examination requires a rectal examination and causes a minimal amount of discomfort and is not usually painful.
-Men over the age of 50 should have a blood test, prostate specific antigen (PSA), to screen for prostate cancer.
+Men over the age of 50 should have a blood test called a prostate specific antigen (PSA) to screen for prostate cancer.

 The time-honored, gold standard treatment of benign enlargement of the prostate gland is either surgical removal through an incision in the lower abdomen or transurethral resection of the prostate (TURP).
 The latter involves inserting an instrument into the urethra without any incision.
 A curved wire carves a passageway through the prostate gland and removes the obstruction.
 Most men will require a tube or catheter for one to two days and then a four to six week period of no heavy lifting until the operation has healed.
 Older men who cannot endure the surgical procedure can have a wire stent or tube inserted under local anesthesia that enlarges the opening of the prostate gland and relieves the urinary symptoms.